Discover why Milos is becoming a must-visit destination in the Cyclades as we share our top reasons to visit Milos island in Greece.

 Think “sunset in Greece” and you will most likely think of Santorini.
 In my personal opinion, Milos ranks very highly as a sunset island!

-One of my favourite places to watch the sunset from was the top of the hill in Plaka, the main town of Milos.
+One of my favourite places to watch the sunset from was the top of the hill in Plaka, the capital of Milos.
 The route to the top is clearly marked as “Kastro”, meaning “castle”.
 Even though the Venetians conquered Milos during the 13th century though, don’t expect to see a proper medieval castle.

 On the way to the top, you will pass by a few of the famous white-washed churches with blue domes.